 Council recognises that avoidance of single-use plastics is an effective way to reduce unnecessary landfill and the impacts of litter in the land and sea environment.
 Businesses and the broader community are encouraged to #choosetoreuse where possible or to opt for environmentally responsible packaging.

-- Introduced single-use plastic free conditions for stallholders at all Council-run markets (108 outdoor markets per year)
+- Introduction of single-use plastic free conditions for stallholders at Council-run events, markets (over 100 outdoor markets per year) and for venue hire.

-- Commenced education with packaging suppliers in the region
+- Commenced education with packaging suppliers and businesses in the region

-- Reviewed the items it stocks, amended catering practices and is updating venue hire conditions
+- Reviewed stocked items and amended catering practices

 - Successfully called on Local Government Association Queensland to produce a state-wide program to phase out single-use plastics from council operations and events and to help support local communities and industry to transition away from these items.